-At the beginning, the local information available to every node v of G is: the ID of v, the edges of G incident to v, and the (ID of the) part R_i that contains v.
+At the beginning, the local information available to every node v of G is: the ID of v, the edges of G incident to v, and the (ID of the) part $R_i$ that contains v.

 Assumption 1 is stronger than Assumption 2, as it allows more "global" information.
-Note however, that a distributed algorithm that relies on Assumption 1 has a preprocessing phase of redistributing the pre-known information (e.g., all the parts R_i) to all the nodes.
+Note however, that a distributed algorithm that relies on Assumption 1 has a preprocessing phase of redistributing the pre-known information (e.g., all the parts $R_i$ ) to all the nodes.
 Such a phase requires $\Theta(n^2)$ messages even for trees, see Proposition 1.1.
 Hence every algorithm that relies on Assumption 1 has implicitly a lower bound of $O(n^2)$ messages even for trees.
 This message complexity is dominated by other parts of our algorithm, and hence was assumed to be negligible.
 Assumption 2 is weaker than Assumption 1, but does not assume any preprocessing.
 We state our lower bound using parameters D and p.

-Theorem 1.4 For any p, D with 2p + D = n, there exist and instance of Steiner Forest with the input graph G being a tree, so that under Assumption 2, the following holds.
-Any distributed algorithm that computes an inclusion minimal solution to the problem and uses messages of size $\leq B$ needs $\Omega(D + p/B)$ rounds in the synchronous model, $\Omega(Dp/B)$ rounds in the asynchronous model, and $\Omega(Dp/B)$ messages in both models.
+Theorem 1.4 For any p, D with 2p+D = n, there exist and instance of Steiner Forest with the input graph G being a tree, so that under Assumption 2, the following holds.
+Any distributed algorithm that computes an inclusion minimal solution to the problem and uses messages of size $\leq B$ needs $\Omega(D+p/B)$ rounds and $\Omega(Dp/B)$ messages in the synchronous and asynchronous models.